-The book, Remote, by Jason Fried and David Heinemeier Hansson, explores how one of the world’s most successful small companies manages to work remotely, and make it work…both for the company, and for their employees.
-I’ve enclosed below several strong reasons why the time is right for remote work:
+The book, Remote, by Jason Fried and David Heinemeier Hansson, explores how one of the world’s most successful small companies manages to work remotely, and make it work… both for the company and their employees.

-Your best work happens in focused blocks, not small fragments
+Your best work happens in focused blocks.
+It rarely happens in small fragments.

-The office has always been the last place people want to be to get actual work done.
-That’s because offices are the world’s best interruption factories, slicing and dicing your time down into small fragments, and then interrupting what’s left with ad hoc requests.
+For many of us, the office is the last place we want to go to get work done.
+That’s because offices are the world’s best interruption factories, slicing and dicing our time into small fragments, and interrupting what time is left with ad hoc requests.

-Meaningful work, creative work, strategic work, planning work, all require time and space to get “into the flow.”
+Meaningful work, creative work, strategic work, and planning work all require time and space to get “into the flow.”
 Your best work requires flow, not interrupted fragments.

 If you can escape the 9-5 mentality, you’ll unlock all sorts of great benefits both for the productivity of your workers, and their wellbeing.
 It’s a virtuous cycle.

-The 9-5 mindset is so ingrained into our culture, that there are a number of hurdles to overcome if you are going to make it a reality in your business.
+The 9 to 5 mindset is so ingrained in our culture, there are a number of hurdles to overcome if you are going to make a shift in your business.

 Now that we’ve covered why you might want to work remote, here are some common arguments against it.